tulip-control/gr1c/doc/api_intro.md

     $ gr1c -r  examples/trivial.spc

-You should see a message indicating realizability, such as "Realizable."
+A message indicating realizability, such as "Realizable," will be printed.
 Now, to synthesize a strategy for it, output the result into a [DOT](http://www.graphviz.org/) file, and create a PNG called `temp.dot.png` from that output, try